Find Affordable College Courses

 Bridgewater, MA

 Our 2023 rankings named Bridgewater State University the best value school in the New England Region for fine and studio arts students working on their bachelor’s degree.
-Located in the large suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.
+Located in the large suburb of Bridgewater, Bridgewater State is a public college with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Bridgewater State are $16,872 a year.
+Out-of-state tuition fees for undergraduate students at Bridgewater State are $16,872 per year.
 After completing their Bachelor's Degree, Fine Arts graduates from Bridgewater State carry an average student debtload of $24,042.

-Full Fine & Studio Arts at Bridgewater State University Report
+Read full report on Fine & Studio Arts at Bridgewater State University

 #2